f5devcentral/bigip_terminating_gateway/README.md

 This module attempts to download the rpom automatically, but you can also download the AS3 rpm module from https://github.com/F5Networks/f5-appsvcs-extension before doing terraform apply.

 ### Folder services
-`client.sh` is used to deploy client vm which exists in consul mesh `consul.sh` is used to install consul connect
+`microapp1.sh` is used to deploy microapp1 vm which exists in consul mesh `consul.sh` is used to install consul connect
 `f5.tpl` is used to change the admin password.
 `nginx.sh` is used to install  nginx servers